Graylog2/documentation/pages/configuration/graylog_ctl.rst

 Upgrade Graylog
 ===============

-.. warning:: The Graylog omnibus package does *not* support unattended upgrading from Graylog 1.x to Graylog 2.x!
+.. caution:: The Graylog omnibus package does *not* support unattended upgrading from Graylog 1.x to Graylog 2.x!

 .. caution:: The Graylog omnibus package 2.3.0 and later, which contains Elasticsearch 5.5.0, can not be used in environments which have been running the Graylog omnibus package 1.x before and which still have indices created by Elasticsearch before version 2.0.0!